 enabled produced an error, even when strict mode was not

 invalid default dates produce a warning if strict SQL mode is

 not enabled, and an error if strict mode is enabled.

 (Bug #34280, Bug #11747847)

-are not for use with prepared statements and are not intended to
+use with prepared statements and are not intended to be called

 (Bug #62136, Bug #13738989)

 References: See also Bug #47485.